Network Graphs

 Spherical

-The Spherical force is a force to push the dots away from the center of the swarm, making a spherical shape.
+The Spherical force is a force to push the dots away from the center of the swarm, causing the network graph to take a spherical shape.

 This is based on the "radial" force in d3, but applied to all three dimensions.